papasj19/BattleArena/README.md

-# Project 1 - LSManga
+# Project 1 - BattleArena

 by Spencer Johnson & Sergi & Yera on October 2023